Freehold Service Charge Disputes

 Service Charges and the Leasehold and Freehold Reform Act 2024

-The Leasehold and Freehold Reform Act 2024 received Royal Assent on 24 May 2024 and most of its provisions have now commenced.
-A small number of elements, including the prescribed rates used in the lease-extension valuation calculation, still need to be brought in by regulations.
+The Leasehold and Freehold Reform Act 2024 received Royal Assent on 24 May 2024 but most of its main reforms are not yet in force.
+Several provisions, including the prescribed rates used in the lease-extension valuation calculation, still need to be brought into force by regulations, and parts of the enfranchisement scheme require further legislation first.
 The Act delivers a substantial overhaul of leasehold law, including the service charge transparency reforms covered below.

 Whilst a key part of the Bill relates to lease extensions and the Right to Manage, this article focuses on the Bill’s provisions relating to service charges.